 but with moderate pedaling, I would estimate the range to be in the

 Low ratio gearing

-intermediate front sprocket to a 104 mm BCD spider adapter made by
+intermediate front sprocket to a 104 mm BCD spider adapter from

 34T and greater, but being made from hard stainless steel, it was